Resolution of Singularities of Arithmetical Threefolds II: Projection Theorem: very transverse case, resolution of .

 \begin{prop} Assume that $\kappa (x)=2$ and one of the following properties holds: \begin{itemize} \item [(i)] $x$ satisfies condition (*1) with $\beta (x) < 2$; \item [(ii)] $x$ satisfies condition (*3), $\beta (x) =1-1/\omega (x)$ and $(p,\omega (x))\neq (2,2)$. \end{itemize} Then $x$ is good. \end{prop}

-\begin{proof} Note that the special situations described in lemma \ref{gamma2*3}(1')(2) do occur here.
+\begin{proof} Note that the special situations described in Lemma \ref{gamma2*3}(1')(2) do occur here.

 {\it Assume that $x_1$ belongs to the first chart}.
 Under assumption (i), $x_1$ is resolved or $x_1$ satisfies condition (*1) or (*3); note that the latter occurs only if $k(x_1)$ is an inseparable extension of $k(x)$ (in particular $d\geq p$) and $d_1\in \N$.
-By lemma \ref{gamma2*12}(4), $x_1$ satisfies again assumption (i) of the proposition with $k(x_1)=k(x)$ or is resolved by proposition \ref{kappa2fin10}(1)(3).
+Then by Lemma \ref{gamma2*12}(4):